- About Us

 Attribution models help you to zoom into specific touch-points and optimize that point on the sales funnel.
 With the help of multi-touch attribution modeling, you will get a clear view of traffic sources, acquisition paths, and acquisition channels, and how they affect your sales funnel.

-In the following paragraphs, we will compare the different types of attribution modeling, to know which one would be suit your business.
+In the following paragraphs, we will compare the different types of attribution modeling, to know which one would be best suited for your business.

 This type of attribution model promotes pay-per-click (PPC) campaigns even when they don’t directly create sales but create higher awareness and engagements.
 You should adopt the first-touch attribution model if your business has a longer sales cycle rather than a one-time purchase.